Everything You Need to Know About Backpacking Around Kenya

 How Much Does Backpacking Around Kenya Cost?

 Make no mistake, Africa is not cheap.
 Most passengers on my tours were shocked to find that prices were a lot more than Southeast Asia etc. In fact, I have stayed in the most dirty guest houses in Nairobi and paid US$50 for the privilege – something that just would not happen in Thailand, Peru or wherever else you have in mind.
+I think a budget of $70 per day is enough to travel in Kenya.

 Where to Eat and Drink